 Errors may occur.
 E&B DATA does not guarantee that it is complete and correct, and takes no responsibility for any problem resulting from the use of data posted to the site.
 Any information critical to users’ operations should be verified independently.

-New capital investment projects are added once a month.
+New capital investment projects are added on a weekly basis.

 Excluded are: hydroelectric projects, gas production from inorganic sources and recovery projects which are part of oil and gas extraction projects except for carbon capture and storage (CCS) projects.